karenlontoh/home-loan-prediction/README.md

-# **Home Loan Approval Prediction Analysis 🏠**
+# **Home Loan Approval Prediction 🏠**

-Predicting home loan approval decisions using machine learning techniques to streamline the approval process and improve customer satisfaction.
+Create a home loan approval predictor using machine learning techniques to streamline the approval process and improve customer satisfaction, and deploy it through Hugging Face.

 ## **Introduction 🏡**